Assistant coaches Brian Ferentz and Reese Morgan meet with the media

 New coaches and players continue to build defensive line every day

-Johnson has been heavily involved in Iowa's recruiting efforts since joining the Hawkeye staff.
-The 2006 recruiting class was ranked extremely high by all the recruiting experts.
+Johnson was heavily involved in Iowa's recruiting efforts since joining the Hawkeye staff.
+Iowa's 2006 recruiting class was ranked extremely high by all the recruiting experts.
 Iowa's 2005 recruiting class was ranked among the top 10 in the nation by all of the top recruiting services, while Iowa's classes in 2000, 2001, 2003, 2004 and 2009 were all ranked in the nation's top 25.
-Sporting News ranked Iowa's 2011 recruiting class second best among Big Ten programs and the most recent class is ranked third among league programs.
+Sporting News ranked Iowa's 2011 recruiting class second best among Big Ten programs and the 2012 class was ranked third among league programs.

 Johnson ranked as one of the top ten recruiting coordinators in the country by Tom Lemming in 2001 and was named one of the Top Ten Recruiters in the Big Ten Conference by Rivals.com in 2007.

-Tight end Scott Chandler earned second team all-Big Ten honors in 2006 and was selected in the fourth round of the 2007 NFL draft by the San Diego Chargers.
+Tight end Scott Chandler earned second team All-Big Ten honors in 2006 and was selected in the fourth round of the 2007 NFL draft by the San Diego Chargers.
 As a senior Chandler led the team in touchdown receptions (six), ranked second in receptions (46) and third in receiving yards (591).
-He ranks 19th in career receiving yards (1,467) and is second among all Iowa tight ends in both yards and receptions (117).
-Chandler had his best season in the NFL in 2011, with 38 receptions for 389 yards and six touchdowns for the Buffalo Bills.
+He ranks 20th in career receiving yards (1,467) and is second among all Iowa tight ends in both yards and receptions (117).
+Chandler had his best season in the NFL in 2013, with 53 receptions for 655 yards and two touchdowns.
+He had 38 receptions for 389 yards and six touchdowns in 2011 and 43 receptions for 571 yards and six scores in 2012.

 In 2004, Eric coached Tony Jackson, who was selected by Seattle in the 2005 NFL Draft.
 In 2003 Johnson coached Erik Jensen, who was taken in the NFL Draft by the St. Louis Rams.
 Jensen joined the Pittsburgh Steelers in 2005 and earned a Super Bowl championship.
 Six tight ends that started for Iowa under Johnson have been drafted into the NFL.
-Brandon Myers, a senior in 2008, was selected by Oakland in the sixth round of the 2009 NFL draft and has been a key contributor during his two seasons in the NFL.
+Brandon Myers, a senior in 2008, was selected by Oakland in the sixth round of the 2009 NFL draft and has been a key contributor during his five seasons in the NFL.
+He led the Raiders in receiving in 2012 with 79 receptions for 806 yards and four touchdowns and last season recorded 47 catches for 522 yards and four touchdowns in his first year with the New York Giants.

 Johnson was a student assistant coach at Vandy for two seasons, working with Coach Gerry DiNardo.
 After earning his bachelor's degree in history in 1995, Eric remained at Vanderbilt as Director of Football Operations for one year before serving as a graduate assistant coach.
 Johnson has completed course work towards his master's degree in health, promotion and education.